Krispy Kreme matches cost of dozen doughnuts to US average gas price - NewsBreak

 SPARTANBURG, S.C. ( WSPA ) — Krispy Kreme announced Monday that it will deflate the price of an Original Glazed dozen donuts to the average price of a gallon of regular gas.

 “We know everyone could use a little doughnut deflation to sweeten the recent pain at the pump,” the company said on its website .
-“So for the next four Wednesdays, we are helping you fill your tank with Original Glazed ® Dozens by pricing them at the cost of the national average of 1 gallon of regular gas.”Reasons people say they’re leaving Colorado
+“So for the next four Wednesdays, we are helping you fill your tank with Original Glazed ® Dozens by pricing them at the cost of the national average of 1 gallon of regular gas.”Video: Driverless car gets pulled over in San Francisco, then appears to take off

 Krispy Kreme is running the promotion every Wednesday from April 13 through May 5.